-“Not just one of the Three Best Night Views of Japan – this is one of the Three Best Night Views in the world!”
+“Not just one of the official three best night views in Japan – this is one of best night views in the world!”

 Even today, the foreign population's former residential district and a Western style fort are among its main tourist attractions.
 Nowadays you can reach the city by the Seikan Tunnel, currently the world's longest railway tunnel at a total length of 33.49 miles (53.85 km), enabling you to reach the city overland in a mere 6.5 hours from Tokyo.

 Hakodate is best known for its spectacular views over the city from Mount Hakodate in clear weather.
 From the top of the mountain, you can see the city linked to the mainland by a narrow corridor with ocean either side; the shimmering night-time lights fanning out providing an impressive vista.